Skip to content

 Liquid methylene blue staining: Taking liquid methylene blue sublingually or mixed in water will turn your mouth, tongue, teeth, and lips a vivid blue colour.
 The staining typically lasts 2-6 hours depending on the dose and whether you eat or drink afterward.
 While the staining is completely harmless, it can be socially inconvenient — many users prefer to dose in the evening or on days when they do not have meetings or social events.

 Gummy methylene blue staining: Gummies cause far less oral staining because the methylene blue is bound within the gummy matrix.
 The compound primarily dissolves in your stomach acid rather than releasing in your mouth.
-Most gummy users report only faint blue tinting that fades within 15-30 minutes, compared to several hours with liquid.
+Most users of conventional oxidized gummies report only faint blue tinting that fades within 15-30 minutes, compared to several hours with liquid.
+A leuco-form gummy like NooBlue’s removes even that: the methylene blue is held in its colorless reduced state, so there is no blue-mouth mess while chewing.
 If mouth and tongue staining is your primary concern, gummies offer a clear advantage.

 Staining reduction tips for liquid users: If you prefer liquid methylene blue for its superior dosing precision but want to minimise staining, try taking it in a larger volume of water (200-250ml), using a straw to bypass your mouth, or rinsing thoroughly with water immediately after dosing.
 Brushing your teeth shortly after can also help reduce visible staining on teeth.
 For those who want zero staining risk, NooBlue pharma-grade capsules avoid mouth contact entirely while maintaining precise dosing.